jjiajun/pom-token/README.md

 </div>

 ### Burn 1 Token
-- Burns (permanently destroy) 1 POM token under your wallet address.
-1 POM token will be deducted from the total supply of POM too
+- Burns (permanently destroy) 1 POM token under your wallet address
+- 1 POM token will be deducted from the total supply of POM too
 - Only the owner of the contract can do this for now
 -  It takes up to 15s for each transaction to go through, therefore I will not be showing the Total Supply after burning due to the time-limit of GIFs